Why Original Medicare Isn’t Enough

 Medicare usually covers 100% of laboratory services, home healthcare (remember, this is not for activities of daily living, home healthcare that Medicare pays for us usually in concert with Skilled Nursing).

 You are also responsible for the first 3 pints of blood, and 20% of the approved amount for additional pints of blood.
 How much does blood cost?
 It seems to be a big secret… when I called the blood bank I couldn’t get an answer, but a “rough guess” would be around $500 per pint.
 If you are unsure, contact your hospital or clinic to see what their prices would be for this.

 Lastly, for outpatient hospital treatments, you will have to pay a coinsurance amount based on the outpatient payment rates.

 So there you have it.
-These costs are why you don’t want to have original Medicare and nothing else.
-Having a Medicare Advantage Plan gives you a “Maximum out of Pocket” (MOOP) expense and having a Medicare Supplement Plan will mean that some, if not all, of the expenses outlined above will be covered.
-Keep in Mind that unlike Medicare Advantage Plans, Medicare Supplement Plans never cover items that are not covered by Original Medicare for example, a SNF if you didn’t stay in the hospital as an inpatient for 3 days.
+These costs are why you don’t want to have Original Medicare and nothing else.
+Having a Medicare Advantage Plan gives you a “Maximum out of Pocket” (MOOP) expense and having a Medicare Supplement Plan will mean that some, if not all, of the expenses outlined above, will be covered.
+Keep in Mind that unlike Medicare Advantage Plans, Medicare Supplement Plans never cover items that are not covered by Original Medicare, for example, an SNF if you didn’t stay in the hospital as an inpatient for 3 days.